StevenBlack/vocab/readme.md

 ### pathos
 Any work or situation that inspires pity or sorrow.
-It should be distinguished from bathos (see bathos), which chronicles a fall from the sublime to the commonplace.

 ### patina